Whites Off Earth Now!!: Album development

 The Cowboy Junkies shopped their material around for a bit, but were unable to find a label to distribute their work, so they created their own indie label, Latent Recordings, to release the recording in October 1986.

 Reception

 The Cowboy Junkies had to distribute the album themselves, but managed to sell four thousand copies, and started to develop a cult following in Toronto.
 Their audience continued to grow in southern Ontario, and they started getting gigs throughout southern Canada and reaching into southern US by 1987.

-Whites Off Earth Now!! establishes the spare country blues sound that took the band to international fame with their next album, 1988's The Trinity Session.
+Whites Off Earth Now!! establishes the sparse country blues sound that took the band to international fame with their next album, 1988's The Trinity Session.
 Due to the success of The Trinity Session, this album has received far less critical attention over the years.

 The album was released on Latent Recordings in 1986, and re-released internationally on RCA Records in 1991.
 Paul Davies in Q Magazine called the album "a shadow X-ray of the blues, haunting and mesmeric".

 On March 27, 2007, audiophile label Mobile Fidelity reissued the album on SACD and high density vinyl.